Danish slave trade

-The Danish slave trade occurred separately in two different periods: the trade in European slaves during the Viking Age, from the 8th to 10th century; and the Danish role in selling African slaves during the Atlantic slave trade, which commenced in 1733 and ended in 1807 when the abolition of slaves was announced.
+The Danish slave trade occurred separately in two different periods: the trade in European slaves during the Viking Age, from the 8th to the 10th century; and the Danish role in selling African slaves during the Atlantic slave trade, which commenced in 1733 and ended in 1807 when the abolition of slavery was announced.
 The location of the latter slave trade primarily occurred in the Danish West Indies (Saint Thomas, Saint Croix, and Saint John) where slaves were tasked with many different manual labour activities, primarily working on sugar plantations.
 The slave trade had many impacts that varied in their nature (economic and humanitarian), with some more severe than others.
 After many years of slavery in the Danish West Indies, Christian VII decided to abolish slave trading.

+The Viking Age was a period of widespread upheaval and disruption throughout the northern world.
+Viking raiders sought captives, many of whom were captured and held in camps where they were ransomed, exploited and enslaved.
+The Persian traveler Ibn Rustah described how Vikings, the Varangians or Rus, terrorized and enslaved the Slavs taken in their raids along the Volga River.

 Danish slave trade during the Viking Age

-During the Viking Age, thralls (Norse slaves) were an important part of the economy and one of the main reasons for the raids on England in which slaves were captured.
-This practice was largely abandoned once Denmark became Christian in the 10th century.
+Slavery was a deeply entrenched institution in Viking society which was hierarchical, and the lowest social class consisted of thralls and slaves, which made up the main source of hard labor in Norse society.
+This practice was largely abandoned once Denmark became Christian in the 10th century, but continued into the 14th century.